 For some small businesses, tax filing is a relative breeze, but not every business is so lucky.
 Maybe you have a lot of tough deduction decisions to make, or perhaps your company needs additional software for accounting or HR.

 Features and cost

-H&R Block is a popular company with plenty of experience—they’ve been around for over 60 years.
-They don’t provide the cheapest software, but they reassure businesses that every expense and deduction is accounted for.
+H&R Block is a popular company with plenty of experience—it’s been around for over 60 years.
+And while it doesn’t provide the cheapest software, but H&R Block reassures businesses that every expense and deduction is accounted for.
 Here are some of the benefits H&R offers:

 - Quick, easy integration of past tax return info (even if it’s from a competitor’s software)

 - Chat help with a tax professional